-BD.15.
-TRANSPARENCY
+1. TRANSPARENCY

-- Design the location and extent of window arrangements to reflect the use of a building. - a.
-Ground floors of mixed use buildings should be predominately transparent. - b.
-Ground floors of multifamily buildings should be less transparent than mixed-use buildings, but more transparent than upper floors. - c.
-Upper floors can be less transparent but are still required to have windows on all facades that are visible from the public way or from common outdoor use areas.
+- Design the location and extent of window arrangements to reflect the use of a building. - i.
+Ground floors of mixed use buildings should be predominately transparent. - ii.
+Ground floors of multifamily buildings should be less transparent than mixed-use buildings, but more transparent than upper floors. - iii.
+Upper floors can be less transparent but are still required to have windows on all facades that are visible from the public way or from common outdoor use areas. - " Windows for residential units should be designed to provide ample daylight into the space to reduce artificial lighting needs. - iv.

-d.
 Use exterior shading devices, such as overhangs or shade trees, to manage solar gain in summer months.